disqontrol/disqontrol/README.md

 With Disqontrol you get the following features:

 - Process jobs in any programming language
-- Run certain jobs regularly
+- Run jobs regularly
 - Handle failures robustly and log as much as you need
 - Run multiple jobs from one queue in parallel
 - Switch automatically to the best Disque node
 - Switch to synchronous mode for debugging (process new jobs immediately)

-Workers can be called via a console command or a HTTP request and can therefore be written in other languages than PHP.
-The library also provides convenient wrappers for workers written in PHP.
+Workers can be called via a command line or an HTTP request and can therefore be written in any language.
+The library also provides convenient helpers for workers written in PHP.

 The goal of Disqontrol is to be a user-friendly, clean and robust tool.